basarat/course-react/README.md

 # Playing with the code

-The best way to play with the code is using "Play" description in the various lessons you can find in the course.
-This will open the code for you in ready to play browser based development environment.
+The best way to play with the code is by using the "Play ▶️" button you can find in the lesson descriptions for the course.
+This will open the code for you in a ___ready to play___ browser based development environment.